TyOverby/.vim/README.md

 The 2nd and 3rd lines back up your existing vim configuration if you have one.
 If these commands fail, don't worry about it.

 ![Vim](http://i.imgur.com/ljVQS89.png?1)

+# Features

+* A slew of configuration changes that make life easier
+* A modern color scheme
+* Vundle: A vim plugin manager with the following plugins
+  * luscius: The colorscheme
+  * mini buffer explorer: A tab-like experience for buffers
+  * syntastic: In-editor errors and warnings for most programming languages
+  * align: Easily align lines of text on an identifier